thanhphat2609/TwitterProcessing/README.md

-# Twitter Processing with Azure
+# Twitter data processing with Azure for analysis

 ## Architecture